Want to Save this Recipe?

 Bonus: Seasoning for Tasty Gravy

-I only seasoned my homemade gravy with salt and pepper, and it was delicious!
+I only season my homemade gravy with salt and pepper, and it’s delicious!
 If you want to add more spices, avoid anything with large pieces (such as dried rosemary) to keep gravy smooth.
 Thyme, onion powder, garlic powder, parsley, paprika, and oregano all taste great.

 How to Make Homemade Gravy from Scratch

 Making gravy with pan drippings (from cooking your turkey, chicken, roast, etc.) results in the most flavor, but if you really want to make gravy quickly you can get it done in just two easy steps without pan drippings!
 The process is similar except you skip the first step and sub butter for cooking fat and broth/stock (store-bought or homemade chicken stock) for pan juices.

 Here are the basic steps for each method, and you can check out the video and recipe below for detailed instructions.

 - Separate the pan drippings into cooking juices and fat.

 - Combine the fat and flour to make a roux.

 - Whisk in the cooking juices plus salt and pepper while reducing until thickened.